Home

 Old Philadelphia, including a stereoview of the Betsy Ross house - Library of Congress

-The children borne by this union were Gen. Hermann Haupt (Lincoln's "Railroad Man"), Ellen Haupt, Henrietta Bennett Archambault, Thomas Jefferson Haupt, Jacob "Lewis" Leeds Haupt and Mary Elizabeth Haupt.
+The children borne by this union were Gen. Herman Haupt (Lincoln's "Railroad Man"), Ellen Haupt, Henrietta Bennett Archambault, Thomas Jefferson Haupt, Jacob "Lewis" Leeds Haupt and Mary Elizabeth Haupt.
 Daughter Ellen passed away at the age of three.

 He was unable to speak, and appears somewhat deranged.
 He had come up the previous evening, in the steamboat Albany. -- He is genteelly dressed and has a trunk containing good clothes, and some money.
 He whistles often as if calling a dog.
 On being asked if his dog's name was "Bull, Rover," &c. he made no answer, but when the name "Watch" was mentioned, nodded his head, and with great difficulty muttered out "yes."
 On his trunk, is a label -- "Jacob Houpt, Utica County."
-Mr. Vosburgh, a cartman of this city, humanely took him to his house, where he is now receiving the most kind treatment, and has medical assistance.
+Mr. [Peter] Vosburgh, a cartman of this city, humanely took him to his house, where he is now receiving the most kind treatment, and has medical assistance.
 It is desired that printers may give this circulation.

 The widowed Anna Margaretta outlived her husband by several decades.